zvector/fate/README.md

 #### A technicality with respect to terminology

 In particular, those familiar with the jQuery `Deferred` implementation may note a difference in usage regarding the notion of "resolved".
 Whereas to `resolve()` a jQuery `Deferred` instance implies a "successful" outcome, `Deferral` considers _resolved_ to denote only the opposite of _unresolved_, that the deferral has transitioned into its final resolution state, without implication as to success or failure or any concept of precisely _which_ state that is.
-Thus as alluded to above, the default type `BinaryDeferral`, which compares most directly to a jQuery `Deferred`, rather than being either `resolve`d or `reject`ed, is either `affirm`ed or `negate`d.
+In the case of the default type `BinaryDeferral`, which compares most directly to a jQuery `Deferred`, rather than being either `resolve`d or `reject`ed, it may be either `affirm`ed or `negate`d, as alluded to above.
+(Note however that the `UnaryDeferral` type _does_ in fact use `resolve` as its resolution method, which makes sense given that it has only one possible resolution state.)